Cheerio-ban/30DaysOfCode/README.md

 Day three link : https://replit.com/@Cheerio-ban/30DaysOfCode-2#Day%203/index.py

 PS: I am not so familiar with using git and I am trying to learn, I infact did submit yesterday's task just to find out it didn't commit them today.
-Is there a way to make up for this?
+Is there a way to make up for the day 1?